softworkz/embyuserwiki/Quick-start.md

 * Music should be stored within artist and album folders, such as "\Music\Artist\Album\tracks"

 ## Install the Server
 Once your media is named and organized, it's time to install the Server.
-The server is available on a number of platforms and devices from Windows to Linux, Mac, FreeBSD and Nas devices.
+The server is available on a number of platforms ranging from Windows to Linux, Mac, FreeBSD and Nas devices.

 See [installation](Installation).